dustinpfister/hexo_sitesource/source/_posts/js-arrays-are-objects.md

 layout: post
 categories: js
 id: 18
-updated: 2017-9-23 17:30:16
+updated: 2017-9-30 18:23:23
-version: 1.2
+version: 1.3
 ---

 In core javaScript Arrays are technically not Arrays, but Objects.
 The thing about Arrays that are made with the core js Array constructor, is that they are a special kind of object in which the objects constructor name is Array.
+If any object contains a length property that has a value that is a number from 0 to the max safe integer, then it is "Array like" and can be used with methods that act on arrays.

 <!-- more -->